yangacer/JSON-CC/README.md

     for(iter i = obj["arr"].begin(); i != obj["arr"].end();++i)
       // process elements in array

-##2. libjson.so: Pre-built grammar of frequently used iterator types
+##libjson.so: Pre-built grammar of frequently used iterator types

 The types are std::string::const\_iterator, char const\*, and boost::spirit::istream\_iterator.
 Note that the boost::spirit::istream\_iterator is an adaptor that allow a parser to read input from std::istream class.
 In case of using theose types, compilation time of user code can be reduced largely via linking the pre-built library.

+If you require to use different iterator types, you can simply include both "json.hpp" and "json\_def.hpp" in your code and define a grammar of the iterator type. e.g.

+    #include "json.hpp"
+    #include "json_def.hpp"

+    // ...
+    using namespace yangacer;
+    json::grammar<my_iterator_type> grammar;
+    json::phrase_parse(...);

-##4.
-Processing of Characters
+##Processing of Characters

   - Support ASCII and UNICODE (other than that will not work).

   - Support escaped string.

-#yangacer::json v.s.
+#JSON-CC v.s.
 JSON SPIRIT

 [JSON SPIRIT](http://www.codeproject.com/Articles/20027/JSON-Spirit-A-C-JSON-Parser-Generator-Implemented)
 is a famous JSON parser that has some similar implementation with